Akumar4318/Random-GIF/README.md

 -Interactive Experience: Enhances user engagement by allowing repeated searches for fresh GIFs.

 -Learning Outcome: Improved understanding of APIs, asynchronous JavaScript, and dynamic content rendering.

+-Loader Integration: Includes a loader animation displayed while the app fetches data from the Giphy API, ensuring a smoother user experience.

+-Enhanced User Feedback: Provides visual feedback during the loading process, keeping users informed of ongoing activity.

+-Customizable Loader: The loader can be easily customized to match the app's overall theme and design.

+-Improved Performance Perception: The loader minimizes perceived waiting time, improving overall app usability.

+-Asynchronous Handling: Ensures the loader is displayed only during API call execution and disappears once the GIF is successfully fetched or an error is encountered.

+-Seamless Transitions: Implements smooth transitions between the loader and the displayed GIF, maintaining a polished interface